AndersDeath/diary2/000-current.md

 # 31 January - Tuesday - Yerevan - 124 day of immigration

 Today I had a interview with Uber.
+It was just introduction.